JHU-PL-Lab/www-fpse/coding.md

 * [OUnit](https://github.com/gildor478/ounit) is the unit tester for OCaml.
 The opam package is called `ounit2` for obscure reasons.
 * [QCheck](https://github.com/c-cube/qcheck) is a fuzz tester / automated test generator for OCaml.
 * [`bisect_ppx`](https://github.com/aantron/bisect_ppx) will be used for code coverage.
-* [Base](https://opensource.janestreet.com/base/) is a complete rewrite of the standard libraries that come built in to OCaml.
+* [Core](https://opensource.janestreet.com/core/) is a complete rewrite of the standard libraries that come built in to OCaml.
 Think of it as a "more modern" version of lists, sets, hash tables, etc, with lots of little improvements in many places.
-We are going to use Base as it is what real OCaml software engineers today are using.
+We are going to use Core as it is what many real OCaml software engineers today are using.
 * [Async](https://opensource.janestreet.com/async/) is a non-preempting asychronous threads library.
 * [`ppx_deriving`](https://github.com/ocaml-ppx/ppx_deriving) adds boilerplate copde to type declarations such as the all-important pretty printing.
 * Other ppx extensions, details forthcoming.  `ppx_let` and `ppx_jane` (s-expression) (https://github.com/janestreet/ppx_sexp_conv) for example; former comes with async)